-- 29.6.1 All complaints and allegations of unprofessional conduct shall be processed in accordance with Section V of this rule. - 29.6.2 After notice and an opportunity for hearing, the Board may take disciplinary action against any applicant or physician assistant found guilty of unprofessional conduct, as provided by 3 V.S.A. § 809, and 26 V.S.A. §§ 1361(b) and 1737, including but not limited to: - 29.6.2.1 Reprimand, suspend, revoke, limit, condition, deny or prevent renewal of license; - 29.6.2.2 Required completion of continuing education; - 29.6.2.3 Required supervised training or practice for a specified period of time or until a satisfactory evaluation by the supervising physician has been submitted to the Board.
+- 28.5.1 All complaints and allegations of unprofessional conduct shall be processed in accordance with Section IV of these rules. - 28.5.2 After notice and an opportunity for hearing, the Board may take disciplinary action against any applicant or physician assistant found guilty of unprofessional conduct, as provided by 3 V.S.A. § 809, and 26 V.S.A. §§ 1361(b) and 1737, including but not limited to: - 28.5.2.1 Reprimand, suspend, revoke, limit, condition, deny or prevent renewal of license;